Theobragstad/Snake/README.md

 New version of the classic snake game.
 Created in AP CS A, April 2021.

-I used Processing for this game because of its visually appealing nature, similarity to Java, and the easy with which it allows for simple animation.
+I used Processing for this game because of its visually appealing nature, similarity to Java, and the ease with which it allows for simple animation.

 To run: put names.txt, scores.txt, snakeGame.pde in the same directory as the "data" folder, open and run snakeGame.pde in Processing 3